AviatrixSystems/Docs/HowTos/activemesh_design_notes.rst

 ActiveMesh Design Notes
 =========================================================

 ActiveMesh is the default mode when launching an Aviatrix Transit gateway.
-This tech note documents the supported common design scenarios while deploying way ActiveMesh gateways.
+This tech note documents the supported common design scenarios while deploying ActiveMesh gateways.

-1. ActiveMesh with TGW for On-prem Connection
+1. ActiveMesh with TGW for On-prem Connections
 -------------------------------------------------------

 While AWS Transit Gateway (TGW) does not propagate routes to Spoke VPCs, TGW Direct Connect via DXGW and TGW